YORK CITY SOUTH

 Bootham Crescent is in a residential area close to the city centre and the £4.5m demanded for the club and stadium reflects the ground's perceived market value.
 Far from securing the club, the transfer to the holding company means that Craig and his three fellow directors stand to share nearly £3.5m from selling BCH and the ground.

-Fans have reacted furiously – particular anger has been directed at Swallow, the club captain during the Seventies, when York played in the Second Division alongside Manchester United and Aston Villa.
+Fans have reacted furiously – particular anger has been directed at Swallow, the club captain during the Seventies, when York played in the Second Division (now The Championship) alongside Manchester United and Aston Villa.
 So far he has not spoken publicly.
 A supporters' trust is being formed, hoping, in the short term to help to buy the club, if not the ground.
 Some supporter-shareholders are understood to be considering a legal challenge to Craig's actions.